Equipment & Facility Design for Risk Zones

 Auditor Verification Checklist

-Auditors will verify:
+Auditors will typically review:

 • Facility layout maps with risk zone designations

-Air handling system reports (e.g., HEPA filtration, pressure control)
+Air handling system reports and performance data

-Equipment specs aligned with hygiene design standards
+Equipment specifications aligned with hygienic design principles

-EMP and cleaning validation records
+Environmental monitoring and cleaning validation records

 Implementation Roadmap